Contributing to PyAbel

 git rebase upstream/master

-# push the changes to your fork
+# Push the changes to your fork

 git push -f